obss/sahi/docs/cli.md

 will calculate coco error plots and export them to given output folder directory.

-If you want to specify mAP result type, set it as `--type bbox` or `--type mask`.
+If you want to specify mAP result type, set it as `--type bbox` or `--type segm`.

 If you want to export extra mAP bar plots and annotation area stats add `--extraplots` argument.